h3nok/AgentHive/docs/README.md

 ## Getting Started

-To get started with the Lease Administration Agent, we recommend reading the following documents in order:
+To get started with the Enterprise Automation Agent, we recommend reading the following documents in order:

 1. [System Architecture](architecture.md) - Understand the overall system design
 2. [User Guide](user_guide.md) - Learn how to use the system